pechauvet/event_driven_simulation/README.md

 This system is described in the class **SimpleOffice** (package eds.examples.simpleoffice, file **SimpleOffice.java**).
 SimpleOffice also contains the main function, from where the simulation is built and launched.

+## Example 2 : office with several employees
+We consider a queue in front of an office with *nres* employees to provide the service, where *nres*>0.
+Each employee (called a resource in this kind of simulation) can serve one user.
+Employees therefore work in parallel.

+Like in example 1, the office is open 8 hours a day.
+The queue is FIFO-like, and the service time at the office follows a normal distribution with a mean of 6 minutes and a standard deviation of 1 minute.
+Users have an inter-arrival time of uniform distribution between 2 and 4 minutes.
+Every user in the queue is served, even after closing.
+All times are expressed in seconds.

+This system is described in the class **SimpleOffice2** (package eds.examples.simpleoffice2, file **SimpleOffice2.java**).
+SimpleOffice2 also contains the main function, from where the simulation is built and launched.